 Vienna is a stylish city with fashionable residents.
 Austrians are easily among the friendliest people in Europe and don't let the German accents fool you, Vienna is in many ways more like Milan than Munich or Berlin.
 Come on a nice day and you will see scores of Viennese out drinking beer in the sun and the city's colourful streets have a more relaxed feel than most European capitals.

 (Vienna to Munich: 4 hours 20 min)

 Back in Germany and the southern city of Munich in Bavaria.
 This is the country's cultural centre with an outrageous number of museums on everything from motors, theatre and art to Bavarian history.
 This is also home of the 200 year old Oktoberfest which sees millions of litres of beer drunk by the huge numbers of visitors who flock to Munich every autumn.
-The city is also home to Bayern Munich, one of the most successful football clubs in the world who play at the stunning Allianz Arena (right).
+The city is also home to Bayern Munich, one of the most successful football clubs in the world who play at the stunning Allianz Arena (above).

 (Munich to Zurich: 4 hours)

 A trip to Zurich is worth it just to see some of the stunning Swiss scenery you pass on the train in.
 It is the largest city in Switzerland but still has some small town charm to it.
 It is a city of churches, lakes and gardens but there is also plenty of lively shopping streets and a larger concentration of nightclubs than any other city in Europe.
 The city is known as a gateway to the Alps and it's a short hop on the train to nearby ski resorts.